-Caching allows applications to temporarily store a given subset of data so that further requests for the same data are done faster, since reading data from cache is a faster operation than reading it again from the database.
-Cached data of OutSystems applications is stored in the application server's memory.
+Caching lets applications temporarily store a subset of data making requests for the same data occur faster because reading data from cache is faster than reading the same data again from the database.
+Cache invalidation is the process where entries in the cache are replaced or removed.

-Whenever a request is made, the application server will get any data required for processing the request from memory and, if that data doesn't exist or if it's marked as dirty, it will be fetched from its original source.
+Whenever a request is made, the application server gets the data required for processing from memory and, if that data doesn't exist or if it's marked as dirty, new data is fetched from the original source.

 How does it work?

-The Cache Invalidation Service is the OutSystems component responsible for notifying front-end servers that cached values are not up-to-date, forcing them to fetch new values when needed.
+The Cache Invalidation Service is the OutSystems component responsible for notifying front-end servers that cached values aren't up-to-date, forcing them to fetch new values when needed.

 This service uses a publish/subscribe pattern: applications subscribe to queues that represent modules and tenants where data can come from.
-The underlying technology used by the Cache Invalidation Service in OutSystems 11 is RabbitMQ, a distributed message queue service that implements the publish/subscribe pattern.
+The underlying technology used by the Cache Invalidation Service is called RabbitMQ, a distributed message queue service that implements the publish/subscribe pattern.

-The platform must be properly configured so that applications can reach this service.
-You can install and configure a RabbitMQ instance using OutSystems Configuration Tool; this will install it in the same machine that is running the Configuration Tool.
-Check the Platform Server Installation Checklist for more information on how to install and configure the Cache Invalidation Service.
+You must configure the platform so applications can reach this service.
+You can install and configure a RabbitMQ instance using OutSystems Configuration Tool.
+Performing this operation installs RabbitMQ in the same machine that's running the Configuration Tool.
+Check the Platform Server 11 Installation Checklist for more information on how to install and configure the Cache Invalidation Service.